 Widely claimed to serve one of the best wonton mee in Singapore, Laifaba Wanton Noodles & Roasted Meats is a restaurant hidden within a Bukit Batok industrial estate.
 My colleague raves about them, and travels almost an hour to satisfy her cravings; another rated them 10/10 after making an even longer journey and trying the wonton mee here.
-That’s not all the praise Laifaba has received—I’ve seen IG-famous foodies rave about them too, so I decided that it was high time for a visit.
+That’s not all the praise Laifaba has received—we‘ve seen IG-famous foodies rave about them too, so we decided that it was high time for a visit.

 While the noodle option has half an Ajitama egg with an oozy molten yolk, you get a sunny-side-up with the rice dish.
 Instead of regular jasmine rice, their Signature Rice uses Japanese rice!

 You get to choose your cut of bu jian tian char siew, whichever option you go for.
-There are lean and fatty cuts, as well as a mixed cut that gets you the best of both.
+There are Lean and Fatty cuts, as well as a Mixed cut that gets you the best of both.
 If you want more of this, the Wood-fired BJT Char Siew goes for $18++ a small plate, good for two to share.
 If you aren’t familiar with the term, 不见天 (bù jiàn tiān) is the underarm, or armpit of the pig, with the Chinese words literally meaning “never seeing the sky”.
 This extra premium cut is only available in small quantities, and is prized for its perfect ratio of lean and fat meat.

 While the noodles on their own don’t quite require embellishment, adding the chilli lends an extra dimension of flavour.
 I’d initially not wanted to do so, since the chilli was a touch sour, but this was balanced out by the noodle sauce mix.